Sanders leads Jackson State to 38-16 win over Tennessee St. - NewsBreak

 Sanders leads Jackson State to 38-16 win over Tennessee St.

-Shedeur Sanders threw for 362 yards and three touchdowns Saturday night to lead Jackson State to a 38-16 victory over Tennessee State in the Southern Heritage Classic.
+MEMPHIS, Tenn.
+(AP) — Shedeur Sanders threw for 362 yards and three touchdowns to lead Jackson State to a 38-16 victory over Tennessee State in the Southern Heritage Classic.
 Sanders completed 30 of 40 passes as Jackson State (2-0) used a pair of third quarter scores to build its lead.
-In the frame, the freshman from Canton, Texas connected with Keith Corbin III for a 67-yard touchdown and then completed a 10-yard scoring toss to Shane Hooks.www.fresnobee.com
+In the frame, the freshman from Canton, Texas connected with Keith Corbin III for a 67-yard touchdown and then completed a 10-yard scoring toss to Shane Hooks.kion546.com

 Comments / 0